The Open Championship

 26th – 29th July Ladies

 The Aberdeen Standard Investment Scottish Open returns to the East Lothian Links of Gullane for the 2nd time.
-The last time was back in 2015 where American Rickie Fowler kept a strong field at bay with a hugely impressive golfing display.
-This year, defending Champion Rafa Cabrera Bello who triumphed last year at Dundonald Links will look to emulate Fowler and fend off another very strong field, as the top players from all over the world descend on Scotland to prepare for The Open Championship at Carnoustie by scooping The Scottish Open Crown.
+Last time was in 2015 where Rickie Fowler kept a strong field at bay with a hugely impressive golfing display.
+This year, defending Champion Rafa Cabrera Bello who triumphed last year at Dundonald Links will look to emulate Fowler and fend off another very strong field.
+Top players from all over the world will descend on Scotland to prepare for The Open at Carnoustie by scooping The Scottish Open Crown.

-The Ladies Aberdeen Standard Investments Scottish Open will also take place over the East Lothian course, just 2 weeks after the men compete.
-Much like the gents European Tour event, the Ladies Tour event attracts the very best female golfers from across the world to compete for the title.
-South Korea's Mi Hyang Lee is the defending champion and will look to win her 2nd Scottish Title against a strong field of home grown players.
+The Ladies Aberdeen Standard Investments Scottish Open will also take place at Gullane just 2 weeks after the men compete.
+Much like the gents European Tour event; the Ladies Tour event attracts the very best female golfers from across the world to compete for the title.
+South Korea’s Mi Hyang Lee is the defending champion and will look to win her 2nd Scottish Title against a strong field of home grown players.

 Alfred Dunhill Links Championship